uw-dims/dims-devguide/docs/source/sourcemanagement.rst

 .. _idempotent: http://docs.ansible.com/ansible/glossary.html#idempotency

-The following are general and can be applied to anyone's configuration:
+The following are general and can be applied to anyone's configuration (included here without a prompt so you can cut/paste to a command line):

 .. code-block:: bash